Lessons from a Fae Queen: A Little Guide to a Big, Magical Life

 Despite the neo-capitalist terminology, there’s nothing icky about having a strategy to cultivate trust.
 Countless research studies have demonstrated that the best predictor of success in therapy is the therapeutic relationship itself: specifically, the client’s belief that they can trust their therapist.
 Trustful relationships are core mechanisms of change.
 Trust matters, and it isn’t something that just happens.
 It must be earned.

 I’ll be honest with you: I want you to trust me.
 I’m writing this book because I want to help you.
 I want to know you’re out there, somewhere, thriving: rewriting the narratives that hold you back, unapologetically chasing your joy, and living your best life.
-I want that for you so badly.
-And I genuinely believe that what I have to say will help you get there.
+And I genuinely believe that what I have to say will help you get there; I wouldn’t have written this book if I didn’t.
 Maybe you’ll find mind-blowing realizations in these pages.
 Or maybe, like me, you read books like this simply to reinforce the things you want to believe about yourself and your life.
-But this isn’t going to work if you don’t trust me.
+In either case, this isn’t going to work if you don’t trust me.

 You might not trust me now, and that’s okay.
 We’ve only just met.
 But you’re giving me a chance: you picked up this book, didn’t you?
 You’ve read a few hundred words so far, and I can work with that.
 So let’s get a few things out of the way:

-In this book, you’ll find the legitimate stuff.
+• In this book, you’ll find the legitimate stuff.
 I’ll reference research papers, peer-reviewed articles, and experts you may (or may not) have heard of.
-They’ve spent their lives studying the topics I’ll cover: values, negative cognition, the power of self-advocacy and the use of psilocybin to promote new neural connections.
-The least I can do is cite them in the single sentence where their work comes up.
+They’ve spent their lives studying the topics I’ll cover: values, negative cognition, the power of self-advocacy to promote new neural connections.
+The least I can do is cite them in the sentence where their work comes up.
 But know that this book won’t be a collection of research studies.
 I’m not going to spend my precious wordcount on the details and methodologies.
 Other books do a better job of that than I ever could.
 After all, I left academia for a reason.

-In each chapter, I’ll also include some prompts.
+At the end of each chapter, I’ll also include some prompts.
 They’re optional, of course, but you might find them helpful as you think about how to integrate these learnings into your own life.
-You’ll also find some nontraditional media along the way: photographs, doodles, things like that.
-For me, my art has been an integral and inextricable part of my healing.
-It feels only right to share some of it with you.

 Lastly, I want to state the obvious: some of this might not be your thing.
 And that’s okay.
 Whether it’s the content or the delivery, you are entirely within your right to say, I am not the target audience for this book.
 If that’s the case, feel free to put it down.
 I won’t be offended.
 I am a firm believer in discontinuing things that are not serving you (see Chapter 2.)
 But, you probably knew this was a self-help book when you picked it up; and I was very deliberate in crafting its title and cover.
 You ought not be too surprised.